Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 The PHN provides input to the LOC CSW to inform the SCI determination process.

-1. Review the documentation submitted by the LOC CSW within five (5) business days of receiving the packet.
+1. Review the documentation submitted by the LOC CSW.

 1. If further medical information is needed, consult with the LOC CSW and or assigned CSW.

-2. If specific medical training (e.g., use of a sleep apnea, checking insulin levels for a diabetic child, etc.) is needed by the RP, notify the CSW.
+2. If specific medical training (e.g., use of a monitor or CPAP machine for sleep apnea, checking insulin levels for a child with diabetes, etc.) is needed by the RP, notify the CSW.

 3. Follow up in contacting the child/youth’s physician and any other service providers, as needed.